Qihoo360/hbox/doc/submit.md

 am-cores | number of cores to use for the AM process, default as the configure of xlearning.am.cores
 am-memory | amount of memory to use for the AM process (in MB)，default as the configure of xlearning.am.memory
 ps-num | number of ps containers to use for the application, default as the configure of xlearning.ps.num
-ps-cores | number of cores to use for the ps process, default as the configure of xlearning.ps.cores
-ps-memory | amount of memory to use for the ps process (in MB), default as the configure of xlearning.ps.memory
+ps-cores | number of cores to use for the ps process, default as the configure of xlearning.ps.cores ps-gcores | number of gpu to use for the ps process, default as the configure of xlearning.ps.gcores ps-memory | amount of memory to use for the ps process (in MB), default as the configure of xlearning.ps.memory
 worker-num | number of worker containers to use for the application, default as the configure of xlearning.worker.num
-worker-cores | number of cores to use for the worker process, default as the configure of xlearning.worker.cores
-worker-memory | amount of memory to use for the worker process(in MB), default as the configure of xlearning.worker.memory
+worker-cores | number of cores to use for the worker process, default as the configure of xlearning.worker.cores worker-gcores | number of gpu to use for the worker process, default as the configure of xlearning.worker.gcores worker-memory | amount of memory to use for the worker process(in MB), default as the configure of xlearning.worker.memory
 queue | the queue of application submitted to, default as the configure of xlearning.app.queue
 priority | the priority of application, default as the configure of xlearning.app.priority